 The Accounts List View displays the Name, Role, and State for each account.
-In the current release, the State is always "Active".
+In the current release, the State is either "Active", "Locked" or "Disabled".

 - 2. To view or modify user account details, click the account link in the table to open the Account Settings page.
 For details, see Account Management. - 3.
 To add a new account, click the Add button.
-For details, see Account Management. - 4.
-To apply your changes, click Apply.
-The changes will take effect immediately.
+For details, see Account Management.